Category: Ethics

 Suggested themes and techniques

-The Amazing Technicolour Dream Coat (continued)– Further develop the techniques of creating, rigging and animating a lab coat. – How is status affected when we put on or take off a lab coat?
+The Amazing Technicolour Dream Coat (continued) Further develop the techniques of creating, rigging and animating a lab coat. – How is status affected when we put on or take off a lab coat, literally or metaphorically?

 Develop further animation of lab coat exploring different signifying poses and movements.

-Heroes – Introducing personal motivations and inspiration in choosing to become a scientist
+Heroes – What were our personal motivations and inspiration in deciding to become a scientist?

 Using different drawing/collage techniques create images of Inspirational characters or events.